wallaceespindola/fastapi-article-demo/FastAPI_in_Action.md

 If you're building microservices, exposing ML models, or modernizing legacy APIs, FastAPI deserves a serious look.
 Its combination of modern Python features, performance, and developer experience make it a top choice for new API projects in 2025.

+The complete source code for all examples in this article is available at [FastAPI Article Demo](https://github.com/wallaceespindola/fastapi-article-demo), including proper project structure, testing, and deployment configurations.

 ---

 ## References